Juliand6/Tic-Tac-Toe/README.md

 the game by inputting a move followed by the server who will select a move by random until either the player wins, loses or creates a draw.
 If the user wins more than one game consecutively, the application will track the number of consecutive wins and record the final winstreak onto a leaderboard.
 There will also possibly be a player vs player option.
 There will also be a side function which allows users to search for and play spotify songs or playlists in the background as well as a weather dashboard which will tell users the weather outside based on the client's location.
 This will be done using a weather API and the spotify API.

 # Functional Requirements
-As a player I can select whether I want to play by myself (player vs computer) or with another player (player vs player) so that
+As a player I can select whether I want to play by myself (player vs computer) or with another player (player vs player)
+- User will see a navigation bar at the top of the page.
+On the navigation bar, users will see 2 options, singleplayer and multiplayer.
+-
 As a player, I can play a game of Tic-Tac-Toe by myself against the server.
 - User will be assigned either playerX or playerO
     - The user is assigned a player randomly at the beginning of every game.